nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/known_issue_bluetooth_le.md

 -   Need to add a dummy nbu request to wake-up NBU core during asynchronous wakeup to avoid low power race condition issue (ie: for NBU ramlog dump from shared memory).

 Periodic Advertising with Responses (PAwR):
--   Periodic Advertising with Response (PAwR) is not supported with the configuration "Subevent Interval = Number of Response Slots * Response Slot Spacing".
+-   Periodic Advertising with Response (PAwR) is not supported with the configuration "Subevent Interval = Number of Response Slots x Response Slot Spacing with Response Slot Spacing = 0x2".
--   Unoptimized Periodic Advertising placement with Connection events.
+-   Periodic Advertising placement with connection events is unoptimized.
+-   The feature is not functional with the Free-Running Oscillator (FRO32K); it requires a 32 KHz Crystal Oscillator with accuracy less than 50 ppm.
+-   Periodic Advertising Response scheduling is unoptimized, which could result in missing a few responses.
+-   The PAwR event skipping feature is not correctly supported.

 KW45/MCXW71: